Nutritional Needs Of Skunks Eat Rats

 The most common type of skunk is the striped skunk, which is found throughout North America.
 Striped skunks are omnivorous and eat a variety of foods, including insects, small mammals, fruits, and vegetables.
 They are known to eat insects such as grasshoppers, beetles, and crickets, as well as small mammals such as mice, voles, and rabbits.
 Striped skunks are also known to eat fruits such as berries, and vegetables such as corn and peas.

-Curious about food as Insects + Skunk Diet and Feeding Habits?
-We've got more info in this linked article.
+Dive deeper into food as Insects + Skunk Diet and Feeding Habits by checking out this article.
 What Food Is Poisonous To Skunks

 Spotted Skunks